 Jonathan Simkins lives in Denver, Colorado.
 He is the author with artist Justin Ankenbauer of the ekphrastic chapbook, Translucent Winds (Helikon Gallery & Studios, 2016).
 The title poem of his second chapbook, This Is The Crucible (The Lune, 2017), received a Best of the Net nomination.
 His poems have appeared in various publications, including Crack […]Read more "I Live Galvanized (Vivo Galvanizado)"

 Daniel Fitzpatrick grew up in New Orleans and now lives in Hot Springs, Arkansas, with his wife and daughter.
 He studied Philosophy at the University of Dallas and his poems have appeared or are forthcoming in several journals, including 2River View, Amaryllis, Panoply, Eunoia Review, Ink in Thirds, and Coe Review.
-He plans to finish his first […]Read more "Phil of Art"
+He plans to finish his first […]Read more "Working in Reverse"